ctlab/GADMA/docs/source/user_manual/hands_on.rst

 Example 3
 ----------

 Assume we have VCF file.
-It is possible to read SFS data directly from it. `Some rules are applied for the VCF format <input_data/vcf_data_format.rst>`__.
+It is possible to read SFS data directly from it. `Some rules are applied to the VCF format for successful reading <input_data/vcf_data_format.rst>`__.
 VCF file should be set along with :ref:`popmap_file` that describes how samples map to the populations:

 .. code-block:: console